puppetlabs/bolt/CONTRIBUTING.md

 1. Push your changes to your branch on your fork - `git push origin mybranchname`
 1. Open a PR against main at https://github.com/puppetlabs/bolt

+Once you've opened a PR the Bolt team will automatically be notified.
+We're a small team, but we do our best to review PRs in a timely manner.

 ## Installing Bolt